timothypratley/happyapi/docs/DESIGN.md

 * Recommend exceptions
   * Reason I avoided them in the past is info swallowing, but informative exceptions solve that
   * TODO: rationale why they are better

+TODO: requests more scopes than are really necessary :( I think you just need *any* of the scopes? not all?

+TODO: api key detection

+TODO: numbers should probably be coerced to numbers based on the json schema for responses.